ducalex/odroid-go-multi-firmware/README.md

 > **Q: How does it work?**
 >
 > A: When you select an application to boot, the ESP32's partition table is rewritten to make it seem like the app is the only thing there.
-This firmware keeps track of what is installed and where.
+That way any existing, unmodified, Odroid-GO applications will work.
+The firmware keeps track of what is installed and where.
 The app will then boot every time you power up the system, until you change it.

-> **Q: Why rewrite the partition table when booting an application, why not keep all partitions of all apps?**
->
-> A: I tried.
-It causes conflicts with subtypes.
-Single-partition applications worked fine when renumbering the partitions but multi-partition applications (like Go-Play) did not work correctly because they can no longer locate their own partitions.

 > **Q: How can I get the boot menu without holding a button for 2 seconds?**
 >